-TCA Section 6-58-109(c) requires THDA to award 10 points on a 100 point scale or a comparable percentage on a different point scale to municipalities or counties with approved growth plans when the local communities apply for HOME funds.
+TCA Section 6-58-109(c) requires THDA to award 5 points on a 100 point scale or a comparable percentage on a different point scale to municipalities or counties with approved growth plans when the local communities apply for HOME funds.
 Applications from counties not subject to the Tennessee Growth Policy Act will also receive these points.
-Growth Plan Approvals when applicable are posted nline at
+Applications submitted by nonprofit organizations are not eligible for receipt of these points